At the Principal Center, we frequently get questions about the best way to approach classroom walkthroughs and informal observations.

 At first, teachers may be unclear about the purpose of your visits, or even fearful of “gotcha” observations.

-Too many leaders come on too strong, face pushback from teachers, and abandon their efforts.
+Even with the best of intentions, too many leaders come on too strong and face pushback from teachers, causing them to abandon their efforts.

 To minimize teacher fear and resistance, I recommend ramping up your visits across three cycles.